 The Toronto School of Theology (TST) and each of its seven member colleges are accredited members of the Association of Theological Schools (ATS) of the United States and Canada.

 All degree programs offered at TST are fully accredited by ATS.
 Accreditation reviews of TST last occurred in 2011–2012, which re-affirmed the accreditation of TST and its member colleges.
-TST is required to report to ATS by May 1, 2014, to show cause why notation N4.10, "The school is unable to demonstrate the extent to which students have met the educational goals of the program, or the extent to which the degree program is meeting the needs of students or religious communities", should not be imposed.
-This is understood to be required in respect of TST’s advanced degree programs (ThD, PhD, DMin, ThM, MA), in its ongoing development of measurable assessment procedures.
+TST was required to report to ATS by May 1, 2014, to show cause why notation N4.10, "The school is unable to demonstrate the extent to which students have met the educational goals of the program, or the extent to which the degree program is meeting the needs of students or religious communities", should not be imposed.
+This is understood to be required in respect of TST’s graduate (advanced) degree programs (ThD, PhD, DMin, ThM, MA), in its ongoing development of measurable assessment procedures.
 TST has subsequently implemented more comprehensive assessment mechanisms for its programs.

 The final report of the Commission on Accrediting of ATS can be found here .